-Medicaid agency staff perform reevaluations.
+State Medicaid agency staff performs reevaluations.
 Most are Health Facilities Surveillance Nurses whose qualifications are:

-- ·Current licensure as a Registered Nurse in the State of Illinois. - ·Graduation from an approved nursing education program resulting in an associate or a diploma degree in nursing and three years of professional nursing experience OR - ·Bachelor's degree in nursing and two years of professional nursing experience, OR - ·Master's degree in nursing
+--Current licensure as a registered nurse in the State of Illinois.

+--Graduation from an approved nursing education program resulting in an associate or a diploma degree in nursing and three years of professional nursing experience, OR

+--Bachelor's degree in nursing and two years of professional nursing experience, OR

+--Master's degree in nursing